Skip to content

 Creating and editing models

-The ECA admin UI does not provide you access to create new models or ti edit existing ones.
+The ECA admin UI does not provide you access to create new models or to edit existing ones.
 Those actions are only available, when at least one modeller is enabled which provides support for integrated editing, like e.g. the bpmn.io modeller.

 Settings